aljc/aljc.github.io/notes/pinterest-case-study.md

 2.  **Guardrails**: We iterated on the early prompt several times, adding guardrails and a defined JSON schema so we could work with the output programmatically.
 3.  **Prototype**: We wrapped the JSON outputs in a lightweight UI and tested the flow on real user boards in a live sandbox environment.

 This loop allowed us to test and pivot the idea repeatedly in a matter of days, rather than weeks.
+(The final production buildout took approximately two additional months.)

 ## Product and Research